 2. About Cate¶

-The Cate Command-Line Interface (CLI) used to access and process data through a command shell or console terminal.
-Almost all Cate functionality is accessible through its CLI.
-You may decide to use the CLI if you don’t like programming in Python.
-The CLI may also be used to write batch processing scripts for automation.
+The Cate Command-Line Interface (CLI) from a local Cate installation can be used to access and process data through a command shell or console terminal.
+Almost all of Cate functionality except interactive visualization is accessible through its CLI when installed locally.
+The CLI can be used by users who wish to use Cate to process and analyze data, but use their own preferred software for further analysis and visualization.
+The CLI can also produce static plots as supported by commonly used matplotlib.
+This CLI is also suited for batch processing scripts for automation.

-The Cate Python API allows you using Cate functions in your Python programs.
+The Cate Python API allows using Cate functions in Python programs and may also be used to extend Cate.
 Cate is programmed in Python 3.

 The Cate software is based on a few simple concepts, which are referred to in all user interfaces.
 Therefore you should make yourself familiar with them before using Cate.